BRITE-REU/programming-workshops/source/workshops/07_SQL/Workshop_SQL.rst

  - /projectnb/bubpwtf/SQL_workshop/actors.tsv
  - /projectnb/bubpwtf/SQL_workshop/cast.tsv

-(Note that these files are also stored at the following location if you want to download them to your own computer:
+(Note that these files are also stored at the following location if you want to download them to your own computer.
+Click on the names and use the download button on the next page.:
  - "`movies.tsv <https://github.com/BRITE-REU/programming-workshops/blob/master/source/workshops/06_SQL/data/movies.tsv>`_"
  - "`actors.tsv <https://github.com/BRITE-REU/programming-workshops/blob/master/source/workshops/06_SQL/data/actors.tsv>`_"
  - "`cast.tsv <https://github.com/BRITE-REU/programming-workshops/blob/master/source/workshops/06_SQL/data/cast.tsv>`_"
-Clicking on the names and use the download button on the next page. )
+)

 Load each file into its own table.
 Use the following for the movies.tsv file.